 REQUIREMENTS AND SPECIFICATIONS FOR THE QUANTIFICATION, MONITORING, REPORTING, VERIFICATION, AND REGISTRATION OF PROJECT-BASED GHG EMISSIONS REDUCTIONS AND REMOVALS.

-The Green Computing Initiative has been the leading green computing accreditation and certification organization that certifies and endorses organizations and professionals in Green Computing technologies since 2008.
-GCI certifications is the standard of excellence that the industry seeks in order to ensure efficient and effective sustainable computing practices.
+The Green Climate Initiative has been the leading green computing accreditation and certification organization that certifies and endorses organizations and professionals in Green technologies since 2008.
+GCI certifications is the standard of excellence that the industry seeks in order to ensure efficient and effective sustainable practices.

 THE GGCC STANDARD